Facts About Web Design

 Here’s a few of them:

-I know.
-That’s a really stupid question.
-Every business in the world should have a web presence one way or the other.
+Every business in the world should have a web presence one way or the another.
 That’s how people are doing their consumer research.
 Whether you run a school, a deli shop, a restaurant, or a small business, you need a website.
-The problem is that people know they need a website, but they are completely unprepared on what it means as far as preparation, purpose, or monthly site maintenance.
+The problem is that people know they need a website, but they are completely unprepared for what it means as far as preparation, purpose, or monthly site maintenance.

 All they know is “I want a website.”